adr/vscode-adr-manager/docs/Study Design.md

 This process mostly has creative character, starting from rough sketches (e.g., on paper, digital sketches etc.) and ending with a mock-up of the extension within VS Code itself.

 At every point of this phase, discussions with internal and external stakeholders will be beneficial to generate feedback for the prototype before moving on to the next phase.
+This may be done asynchronously by sending screenshots of sketches/mock-ups with a text describing the visualization and the intent behind that visualization

 **Goal**: At the end of this phase, a horizontal, high-fidelity prototype within VS Code should be ready for refinement in the next phase, i.e., the prototype should be able to display the whole breadth of functionality but may not necessarily be fully implemented yet.